 Join the School of Pharmacy's team of renowned faculty, staff, and students to help lead pharmacy education, scientific discovery, patient care, and community engagement across the state of Maryland and beyond.

-Established in 1841, the University of Maryland School of Pharmacy is ranked as one of the top ten schools of pharmacy in the United States.
-We are a thriving center for professional and graduate education, pharmaceutical care, research, and community service.
-Our faculty create the future of pharmacy by pioneering new roles for pharmacists in advanced clinical practice and conducting cutting-edge research in drug discovery and development, comparative effectiveness and patient-centered outcomes, and disease management.
-A contemporary curriculum, innovative educational experiences, and strategic professional relationships help to inspire excellence in our more than 800 students, residents, and postdoctoral fellows.
+Established in 1841, the University of Maryland School of Pharmacy is ranked 14th out of more than 140 schools of pharmacy by U.S. News & World Report.
+The School is a thriving center for professional and graduate education, pharmaceutical care, research, and community service.
+Its faculty create the future of pharmacy by pioneering new roles for pharmacists in advanced clinical practice and conducting cutting-edge research in drug discovery and development, comparative effectiveness and patient-centered outcomes, and disease management.
+A contemporary curriculum, innovative educational experiences, and strategic professional relationships help to inspire excellence in the School’s more than 1,200 students, residents, and postdoctoral fellows.
 With a research portfolio of more than $38 million in grants and contracts, the School is ranked 9th by the American Association of Colleges of Pharmacy amongst schools of pharmacy.
 In 2017, the School launched its exclusive Pharmapreneurship™ program, which describes the School's commitment to supporting and best positioning both faculty and students to achieve their career aspirations and address our nation's health care challenges.

 We are critical thinkers, lifelong learners, and leaders who are sought for our expertise.